evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 to run at the start and end of every task that isn't in a task group.
 For task groups, `setup_task` and `teardown_task` will run instead of `pre` and `post` (see [task groups](#task-groups) for more information).
 These are incredibly useful as a place for results commands or for task setup and cleanup.
+Note: If a host runs into an issue and needs to exit before it ran the post task commands, it will exit without running the post task commands.

 ``` yaml
 pre_error_fails_task: true